Promoting Diversity, Equity, Inclusion, and Justice at IAN and beyondJoe Edgerton ·

 About the author

-Joseph Edgerton is a Science Communication Intern for the Integration and Application Network (IAN) within the University of Maryland Center for Environmental Science.
-Joe graduated from Oregon State University with a B.S. in Biology in 2019.
-At OSU, he worked as an undergraduate researcher within OSU’s Department of Botany and Plant Pathology looking into biocontrols for bacterial plant pathogens.
-After undergrad, he became increasing interested in data visualization.
-As an IAN intern, he will assist IAN team members with designing science communication products.
-In his hometown of Tigard, Oregon, Joe enjoys volunteering at a local nature park, observing flora in the area, and having “decent” hacky sack skills.
+Joseph Edgerton is an Assistant Science Communicator for the Integration and Application Network (IAN) within the University of Maryland Center for Environmental Science.
+Joe graduated from Oregon State University with a B.S. in biology in 2019.
+After undergrad, he became increasingly interested in data visualization and communication.
+Formally an IAN intern, he continues to assist IAN team members with designing science communication products, engaging stakeholders, and working with data.
+Joe enjoys travelling to nature parks, working with all things R code, and having “decent” hacky sack skills.